On Polar Coding with Feedback: Introduction

-As a kind of capacity achieving codes, polar codes have received widespread attentions since their invention in 2008.
+As a kind of capacity achieving codes, polar codes have received widespread attention since their invention in 2009.
 In the original work \cite{arikan2009channel}, Ar{\i}kan proposed the successive cancellation (SC) decoding algorithm, which is sub-optimal in finite block length yet still sufficient to show the capacity-achieving result.
-Since then, researchers have made great efforts to improve the performance of polar codes by more sophisticated decoding methods, such as belief propagation decoding, successive cancellation list (SCL) decoding \cite{ListPolar} and successive cancellation hybrid (SCH) decoding\cite{NiuKaiSCH2013}.
-Notably, with the assistance of cyclic redundancy check (CRC), polar codes under the CRC aided SCL decoding exhibits high competitiveness compared to LDPC and Turbo codes.
+Since then, researchers have made great efforts to improve the performance of polar codes by more sophisticated decoding methods, such as belief propagation decoding, successive cancellation list (SCL) decoding \cite{ListPolar} and successive cancellation hybrid (SCH) decoding \cite{NiuKaiSCH2013}.
+Notably, with the assistance of cyclic redundancy check (CRC), polar codes under the CRC aided SCL decoding exhibit high competitiveness compared to LDPC and Turbo codes.
 More recently, Ar{\i}kan proposed the polarization adjusted convolutional (PAC) codes \cite{ArikanPAC}, which demonstrated the capability of achieving the dispersion approximation bound.
-An excellent survey on the development of polar codes can be found in \cite{NiuKaiGoldenPolar}.
-It appears that existing techniques for polar codes are close to reaching the performance limit in the absence of feedback, perhaps it is time to introduce feedback to probe for further improvement potential.
+An excellent survey on the development of polar codes can be found in the work \cite{NiuKaiGoldenPolar}.
+It appears that existing techniques for polar codes are close to reaching the performance limit in the absence of feedback.
+Perhaps it is time to introduce feedback to probe for further improvement potential.
 To the best of our knowledge, there is a limited body of literature on polar codes with feedback.
 In \cite{VakiFB15}, the authors proposed a scheme using a feedback link to return the potentially erroneous positions for short polar codes.
 A repetition code is then required to indicate the value of the querying bit.
 The optimized strategy for this scheme is still unknown.
+In this work, we provide a comprehensive characterization of the performance of polar codes under perfect feedback, including their coding rate, block error probability and decoding delay.
+Despite the assumption of perfect feedback, the analytical statistical model introduced in this paper will bring benefits to polar channel coding without feedback and polar lossless source coding, as can be seen in Sect.
+IV.

 The rest of the paper is organized as follows: Sect.
 II gives preliminaries of polar codes and a brief review of the SK coding.
 The feedback polar coding scheme is described in Sect.
 III, where we also provide a detailed performance analysis of our coding scheme.
 In Sect.
 IV, we show the simulation results and how this analysis can be utilized for other related problems.
 The paper is concluded in Sect.
 V.